Fabiana imbricata

-Fabiana imbricata, or pichi, is a species of flowering plant in the family Solanaceae, native to dry upland slopes in Chile and Argentina.
+Fabiana imbricata, vernacular names pichi, palo piche, or false heath, is a species of flowering plant in the family Solanaceae.
+It is native to dry upland slopes in the foothills of the southern Andes of Chile and Argentina.
 Growing to 2.5 m tall and wide, it is a frost-hardy, heath-like evergreen mound-forming shrub.
 It has needle-like leaves and small white, tubular flowers in early summer.

 The upright form F. imbricata f. violacea, of horticultural origin, bears masses of pale violet flowers.
 It has gained the Royal Horticultural Society's Award of Garden Merit.

 Description

-Fabiana imbricata is a long-lived shrub distributed via seeds, and broadly distributed within South America.
-Fire and wind, followed by post-fire high precipitation in the early spring are requirements for successful F. imbricata shrub requirement.
-Furthermore, F. imbricata is a keystone species within these ecosystems, reducing species richness while simultaneously increasing fuel load during grassland colonization events, altering the structure of the surrounding ecosystem.
+F. imbricata is a long-lived shrub distributed via seeds, and broadly distributed within South America.
+It requires fire and wind, followed by post-fire high precipitation in the early spring.
+It is a keystone species within its ecosystems, reducing species richness while simultaneously increasing fuel load during grassland colonization events, altering the structure of the surrounding ecosystem.